Automattic/oplog/Readme.md

 ## Running tests

-If you're running a replica set, make sure to export `OPLOG_TEST_RS=1` before running:
+Make sure to be running a replica set (which can be single-member) before executing

 ```
 $ make test